 Motor trade insurance is a special type of cover that’s designed for those who work in the motor trade.
 Typically, those who work in the motor trade will have access to several vehicles and need to be able to drive them to and from their premises.
 Motor trade insurance provides protection against the associated risks.

-Who can benefit from it?
+Who can benefit from motor trade insurance?

 - Car showrooms